moddio/moddio-docs/workspaces/inline-editing.md

 ---

-And then let's start with the "hello world", the very classic one.
+## "Hello World" Example
+To start with a classic "hello world" example, you can choose the <code>send chat message</code> action from the dropdown menu in the script editor.
+Change it to inline editing mode and type "hello world" within quotes.
+You can also use single quotes if you need to include double quotes within the string.
+For example, 'once upon a time, someone said: "hello world"'.

+Inline editing is particularly useful when concatenating strings with other strings or numbers.
+For instance, you can try typing the following code:
 ![sendChatMessage](../img/inline-editing/helloWorld.png)
-Choose the send chat message action in the drop down, change it to inline editing mode, and type "hello world", don't forget the quotes "", btw you can use '' as well, it's useful to wrap <code>string</code> with '', if you want to use "" in the <code>string</code>, like, 'once upon a time, some one said: "hello world" '

 And for <code>string</code>, it's very useful to use inline-editing when u want to concat the <code>string</code> with <code>string</code> or <code>number</code>